Latest Update : Aug.10, 2018

 b.
 Matters that might cause the Company a significant loss

 c.
-Monthly business conditions that is important
+Monthly business conditions that are important

 d.
 Important matters regarding internal audit status and risk management